The 'doomsday' scenario: Here's what happens if the shutdown drags on

 Breaking News Emails

-The country would face an economic hellscape if the government shutdown last "months or even years," as the president has suggested it might, experts tell NBC News.
+The country would face an economic hellscape if the government shutdown lasts "months or even years," as the president has suggested it might, experts tell NBC News.

 The doomsday scenario might be unlikely — the longest the federal government has ever shut down is 21 days, a record that will fall if the current closure lasts until Saturday — but it is chilling.